Palace of Serbia: Ceremonial site for state visits

 The Palace of Serbia is used as site for reception ceremonies for state visits of foreign heads of states.
 On the plateau in front of the Central Annex of the palace, the visiting head of state is greeted upon arrival by the President of the Republic, followed by the playing of the two national anthems by a Band of the Guard of the Serbian Armed Forces and review of Honor Guard Battalion of the Guard of the Serbian Armed Forces.
 The ceremony is concluded with introduction of the delegation accompanying the visiting head of state as well as the delegation of the President of Serbia.
 It is then followed by the bilateral meetings in one of the salons of the Central Annex.

 Architecture

 Its H-shaped base covers an area of approximately 65000 m2 thus making Palace of Serbia the largest building by area in the country.
-Palace of Serbia consists of 744 offices, about 30 m² each, 13 conference rooms, six salons, three large halls and two garages.
+Palace of Serbia consists of 744 offices, about 30 m^{2} each, 13 conference rooms, six salons, three large halls and two garages.